nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: Deadline Formats

 CodeConnect uses the [jchronic](https://github.com/samtingleff/jchronic) natural language date parser, ported from [Ruby's Chronic](https://github.com/deepin-community/ruby-chronic).
 This means that natural language inputs such as "tomorrow" or "next sunday" will be understood by CodeConnect!
+The default time of a task will be set to 11.59pm, if it is not specified in the input.

+Here are some examples of what deadline formats are accepted:
+* "tomorrow" will format the deadline to the next day, 11.59pm
+* "tmr 3pm" or "tomorrow 3pm" will format it to the next day, 3.00pm
+* "this tuesday 05:00" or "this tuesday 0500" will format it to the coming tuesday, 5.00am
+* "may 27th" will format it to the 27th of may of the current year, 11.59pm
+* "6/4/22" or "6/4/2022" will format it to the 6th of april 2022, 11.59pm

 </div>